vtex/ux-writing/docs/text-patterns/titles.md

 ## 👍Do's

 - Always name sections with titles.
 They clarify the context, facilitate documentation, and allow users to point out where their troubles are, in support tickets.
+Titles should be present in the following components:
+    - Page headers (keep in mind that a page's title should mirror the labels used on the left navigation bar.)
+    - Cards
+    - Modals
+    - Error messages
+    - Forms
+    - Grouping similar checkboxes, toggles or radio buttons
 - Always use title case.
 - Titles may be used in the following contexts:
     - Referring to branded names
     - Grouping ambiguous tasks
     - Indicating single tasks

 ### Grammar